-Taken together, the results based on the correlational estimates \bar{y}{c25} suggest it is possible to achieve a quite informative ranking of the 50 largest CZs according to upward mobility.
-By contrast, the exposure effects μ{c25} are too imprecisely estimated to draw firm conclusions about which CZs produce more or less upward mobility.
-As evident from the marginal confidence sets for μ{c25} in column 11 of Table 4, it is difficult to learn much about whether a particular CZ has relatively high or low exposure effects.
+The key insight from the results in Table 3 is that the mobility rankings become much less informative if one uses movers across areas to address concerns about selection.
+As evident from the simultaneous confidence sets for μ{c25} in column 10 of Table 3, it is difficult to learn much about whether a particular CZ has relatively high or low exposure effects.
 For example, the citizens of Seattle cannot rule out with 95% confidence that the majority of other CZs have higher income mobility.
-Drawing inferences simultaneously across all CZs is even more challenging, as evident by the τ -best and τ -worst results for μ{c25} .
-Consider, for example, column 12 of Panel A in Table 4.
+Statistical uncertainty also matters greatly for the τ -best and τ -worst results based on the exposure effects.
+Consider, for example, the fifth row of columns 11-13 in Table 3.
 As these results show, none of the 50 CZs can be ruled out with 95% confidence as being among the top five places in terms of exposure effects.
+Moreover, even with a confidence level as low as 5%, only eight places can be ruled out as being among the top five CZs in terms of income mobility